stat824/stat824.github.io/content/docs/ms1/admissibility.md

 Is the converse true?
 That is, is it true that an admissible estimator must be Bayes?
 This is answered by the complete class theorem, which roughly states that if $\hat{\theta}$ is admissible, then there exists a sequence of priors $(\pi_{m})$ such that $\hat{\theta} _ {\pi_{m}}\to\hat{\theta}$.

-## Admissibility of the sample mean for normal mean estimation with squared loss function
+## Admissibility of the sample mean for normal mean estimation

 {{% details title="Theorem" %}}
 Let $X_{1},\ldots,X_{n}\overset{\mathrm{iid}}{\sim}N(\theta,1), \theta\in\mathbb{R}$.
 Consider the loss function $L(\hat{\theta},\theta)=(\hat{\theta}-\theta)^{2}$.
 Then $\overline{X}$ is admissible.